 Just stick your finger in a body of water, a pool, a river, it doesn’t really matter.
 The ripples you have caused will effect someone somewhere in some way.
 If only because you have, say, disturbed an insect, which then decides to take flight.
 A bird catches it two kilometres up the road in mid-flight.
 The bird decides to land on a roof to do its chewing.
 It happens to land on a roof tile that a heavy gust of wind imbalanced two days ago.
 That tile now falls down, right on top of the head of this guy you have never met.
 Unfortunately, the guy is just looking up to check the sky against his mobile weather app which predicts heavy snow.
 The tile ends up point down in the man’s eye, who is not able to do his job ever again.

 The hospital he was the head surgeon for is now incapacitated for days at least, until they will find a replacement.
 As a result, there’s this girl who cannot be operated on in this hospital.
 She is taken to the nearest facility where they can do the intricate procedure.
 Thank goodness for that, because they just got that new machine in.
 It will keep her alive when her vital organs crash.
 This girl later on in life will spot that car seconds before it hits you and thus save your life.
 Or whatever other scenario could have unfolded…

 The only choice you will ever have

 What I’m saying is that everything is connected in a way that is far more complicated than most of us can ever fathom.
+Our actions do have consequences, but we co-create everything that happens with a myriad of other creatures and factors.
 It, therefore, is an illusion to think you can completely and exhaustively oversee the effects of your actions.
 So, let’s ditch all these theories about how you can easily control how rich, successful and famous you will become.
-The only thing you can control is how wholeheartedly you embrace your fate or wyrd.
+The only thing you can do is deal as conscientiously as possible with what life gives you.